 Congenital heart disease complications may not develop until years after initial treatment.
 Because the severity of congenital heart disease varies widely, the range of possible complications does, too.
 However, some common problems or complications that may develop in adulthood include:

-- Stroke.
-Stroke occurs when the blood supply to a part of your brain is interrupted or severely reduced, depriving brain tissue of oxygen and nutrients.
-Within a few minutes, brain cells begin to die.
 Some congenital heart defects increase your risk of stroke due to an abnormal connection in the heart allowing a blood clot from a vein to pass through your heart and travel to your brain.
-Certain heart arrhythmias can also increase your chance of blood clot formation leading to a stroke.
+Certain heart arrhythmias also can increase your chance of blood clot formation leading to a stroke.